 On April 22, 1970, 20 million Americans - 10% of the U.S. population at the time - took to the streets, college campuses, and hundreds of cities to protest environmental issues and demand change for our planet going forward.
 The goal of Earth Day is to raise awareness for climate change, protecting the worlds resources, and environment.
 Earth Day is one of the largest civic events that takes place throughout the world.

-In the spirit of promoting Earth Day, we urge you to participate in events and celebrate at home.
 Consider the following, to create a more sustainable Michigan, and contribute to a healthier and cleaner planet:

 - Participate in a Earth Day 2021 Clean Up!

 - Return single-use bags to grocery stores for them to recycle.

 - Recycle the plastics you no longer need or find additional uses for containers.